The Apostle from Tarsus

 The mission Yeshua had in mind for Saul would take him to the nations, including kings and all the biological descendants of Jacob wherever they might be living (Acts 9:15).
 It is noteworthy that Yeshua said "sons of Israel" and not "Jews."
 The sons of Israel were fractured into several groups: Essenes, Galilean Jews, Hellenistic Jews, Hellenized Jews, Herodians, Judean Jews, Pharisees, Sadducees, Samaritans and Zealots.
 The good news of Messiah was intended for all of them.
 This declaration hearkens back to Peter's statement in his Pentecost sermon: "Therefore, let all the house of Israel assuredly know that God has made him [Yeshua] both Lord and Messiah" (Acts 2:36).

-Historic Christianity, employing a distorted interpretation of Acts 18:6; Acts 22:21 and Galatians 2:7-9, has assumed Yeshua's mission for the new apostle was to be only for the benefit of Gentiles.
+Historic Christianity, employing a distorted interpretation of Acts 18:6; Acts 22:21 and Galatians 2:7-9, assumed Yeshua's mission for the new apostle was to be only for the benefit of Gentiles.
 Moreover, having abandoned the Jews Paul also rejected Judaism and the Law.
 Saul became the supposed author of replacement theology in spite of Saul statements to the contrary (Rom 9:1-5; 11:1-2).
-On the basis of this distortion of Saul's mission Christianity effectively rejected God's commission to take the good news of salvation to Jews.
 By inventing an antisemitic Paul the Church has done a grave disservice to the great apostle.
 See my web article Perspectives on Paul.

 Saul spent ten to twelve years in Cilicia.
-Saul never explained what he did in those intermediate years, but they must have at least been years of study and perhaps making contacts that would later benefit his missionary work.
-Then Barnabas traveled to Tarsus and recruited Saul to help him with the ministry in Antioch (Acts 11:25-26).
+Saul never explained what he did in those intermediate years, but they must have at least been years of study and perhaps making contacts that would later benefit his evangelistic work.
+It was likely during this time (40/41) that Paul was "caught up to the third heaven" (2Cor 12:2), since it occurred fourteen years before he wrote the letter titled "2Corinthians."
+Then Barnabas traveled to Tarsus and recruited Saul to help him with the ministry in Syrian Antioch (Acts 11:25-26).
 Saul spent about a year there assisting Barnabas in teaching new believers (Acts 11:26).
 While there Saul likely coined the label "Christian" (a translation of Heb.
 Meshichim, "Messianic") as befitting new disciples of Yeshua, the Jewish Messiah.
 Afterwards Saul and Barnabas took a gift from the Antioch congregation to believers suffering in Judea from famine (Acts 11:28-29).
 This trip of mercy occurred fourteen years after his transformation (Gal 2:1).

 In Acts 14:12 Paul was likened by residents of Lystra to the Greek god Hermes.
 Hermes was the messenger of the gods.
 In Greek lore Hermes was pictured as a young man with traveling headgear, winged sandals and a staff.
 He was the patron of all who traveled by road.
 Similarly, he protected young men and their sporting interests.
 (One can easily imagine that Paul's use of sports metaphors marked him as a sports fan.)
 Besides his envoy's task Hermes was worshipped as the patron of rhetoric (Santala 7-8).
 Paul was small of stature, but like Hermes his body was in a good physical condition, a necessity for the work Yeshua called him to do.